Vyral/base-template/_posts/2018-06-18-what-costs-can-you-expect-when-selling-a-home.md

 **2. Commissions.** You can anticipate an average commision rate of 6% to 8% depending on the type of service you opt for.

-**3. Closing costs.** These amounts vary depending on the state you’re in.
+**3. Closing costs.** Depending on the state you're in, closing costs may vary.
 In Pennsylvania, these costs are split 50/50 with the buyer.
 That would include a transfer tax, a mortgage and deed recording tax, etc. If you're in New Jersey, the seller typically pays that transfer tax on their own.

 {% include pullquote.html %}